 For $M \in \Mod_R$ we put $M_f \coloneqq M \otimes_R R_f$. \begin{Thm} Let $X \to Y$ be a closed immersion of $\CCC_{\geq 0}$-stacks.
 Then the extended Rees algebra $R_{X/Y}^\ext$ is connective. \end{Thm}

-\begin{proof} Since the extended Rees algebra is stable under base-change, and by definition of the t-structure on $\QCoh(Y)$, we may assume without loss of generality that $X \to Y$ corresponds to $A \to B$, with $A$ and $B$ connective.
+\begin{proof} Since the extended Rees algebra is stable under base-change, and by definition of the t-structure on $\QCoh(Y)$ from Lemma \ref{Lem:DefOfTstr}, we may assume without loss of generality that $X \to Y$ corresponds to $A \to B$, with $A$ and $B$ connective.

 Let $R$ be the extended Rees algebra $R_{B/A}^\ext$.
 Since $A \to B$ has connective fiber, the cotangent complex $L_{B/A}$ is 1-connective by Proposition \ref{Prop:CotangentofSur}.
 By the deformation to the normal bundle, we have